VirginiaTech/virginiatech.github.io/faq.md

 ---

 [//]: # (Look into putting each About ... into a drop-down menu.
-Such that when About... text is pressed, the Q&A are displayed)
+Such that when About... text is pressed, the Q&As for that About... section are displayed.
+Or have anchors to each one, which can be navigated from the green About... text)

 # **Frequently Asked Questions**
 {: style="text-align: center;"}